Rubellius Plautus

 Rubellius Plautus (Note: Possibly named Gaius or Sergius.)
 (33–62 AD) was a Roman noble and a political rival of Emperor Nero.
-Through his mother Julia, he was a relative of the Julio-Claudian dynasty.
-He was the grandson of Drusus (only son of Tiberius Caesar), and the great-grandson of Tiberius and his brother Drusus.
-Through his great-grandmothers Vipsania Agrippina and Antonia Minor, he was also descended from Marcus Vipsanius Agrippa and Mark Antony.
-He was descended from Augustus' sister Octavia Minor, herself a grand-niece of Julius Caesar.
+Through his mother Julia Livia, he was a member of the Julio-Claudian dynasty.
+Julia was the daughter of Drusus Julius Caesar, son of emperor Tiberius.

 Parentage

 Plautus' father was Gaius Rubellius Blandus.
-Blandus' family originated from Tibur (modern Tivoli) and were of the Equestrian Class.
-His father died in 38.
-His mother was the only daughter of Drusus, and had previously been married to her cousin Nero Julius Caesar, without issue.
-Plautus derived his cognomen from his great grandfather Lucius Sergius Plautus, and may have used his nomen gentilicium Sergius as his own praenomen as a lead pipe is attested with the name "Sergius Rubellius Plautus", but this person may have been his son.
+Blandus' family originated from Tibur (modern Tivoli) and were of the Equestrian class.
+His mother Julia Livia was the daughter of Drusus, son of emperor Tiberius.
+Through his mother he was also descended from Livilla, Vipsania Agrippina, Nero Claudius Drusus, Antonia Minor, Marcus Vipsanius Agrippa, Mark Antony, and Octavia the Younger.

+Plautus derived his cognomen from his father's maternal grandfather Lucius Sergius Plautus, and may have used his ancestor's nomen gentilicium Sergius as his own praenomen as a lead pipe is attested with the name "Sergius Rubellius Plautus", but this person may have been his son.

+Plautus father died in 38.
 Between 43 and 45, his mother Julia became an innocent victim to the intrigues of Empress Valeria Messalina.
 One possibility is that the young Plautus was seen by Messalina as a rival to her son Britannicus.
 Emperor Claudius (who was husband to Messalina, father to Brittanicus and maternal uncle to Julia) did not secure any legal defense for his niece.
 Consequently, Julia was executed.
 However Julia was considered to be a virtuous person by those who knew her.

 Marriage

 Plautus married Antistia Pollitta, daughter to Lucius Antistius Vetus.
 His father-in-law served as Consul in 55, Legatus of Germania Superior in 55–56, and Proconsul of Asia in 64–65.
 Plautus was considered a loving husband and father.
-The names of his children, however, are not known.
-(None of them survived Nero's purges in 66).
+The names of his children, however, were not recorded.